 - Slow migration.
-Apply a migration (eg.: update or alter table) to a table of millions of row is slow.
+Apply a migration (eg.: update or alter table) to a table of million rows is slow.
 During that users can experience troubles.

 - Bug fixing.
 Sometimes, as developers, we need to replicate some bugs or scenarios using the real production data.
 Downloading and restoring a big db on your local environment takes hours and sometimes is impossible.

 - Data security.
 In a single db every tenant uses the same database.
-This could led to security issues: an attacker who exploit a single tenant can access every data of every other tenant.
+This could led to security issues: an attacker who exploit a single tenant can access data of other tenants.

 First of all we need to put on the table some constraints we have in our project:

 - Relational data.
-Many NoSQL databases offer sharding and scaling solutions but our model data is suited for a relational data model.
+Many NoSQL databases offer sharding and scaling solutions but our model data is best suited to a relational data model.
 So switching to NoSQL is not an option.